Icinga/icinga2/doc/3-monitoring-basics.md

 These logs are not only used for informational representation in external web interfaces parsing the logs, but also to generate SLA reports and trends in Icinga 1.x Classic UI.
-Futhermore the [Livestatus](#livestatus) feature uses these logs for answering queries to historical tables.
+Furthermore the [Livestatus](#livestatus) feature uses these logs for answering queries to historical tables.